Mosquito-borne disease surveillance: Technical notes: Vector-borne disease surveillance in Canada

 Mosquito-borne diseases that are significant to public health are ‘nationally notifiable’ in Canada.
 A national case definition is developed for each nationally notifiable disease.
 In this case-based system, provinces and territories voluntarily report cases that meet national case definitions for these diseases.

-West Nile virus (WNV) was first detected in Ontario, Canada in 2002 and has been a nationally notifiable mosquito-borne disease since 2003.
+In 2002, the first human case of West Nile virus (WNV) was detected in Ontario, Canada and many more cases were reported in both Ontario and Quebec that same year.
+West Nile virus has been a nationally notifiable mosquito-borne disease since 2003.

 Some mosquito-borne diseases in Canada are not nationally notifiable and do not have a national case definition.
 We monitor these diseases through other methods, such as lab-based only surveillance.
 This method relies on lab data for diseases that are usually identified through the testing of sick people.
 Some mosquito-borne diseases in Canada that are not nationally notifiable include:

-- some California serogroup viruses (CSGV) such as:
+- Some California serogroup (CSG) viruses such as:

 - Jamestown Canyon virus